Laws of black hole thermodynamics in semiclassical gravity: Generalized second law

-If one can show that the GSL is true for the state $\sigma_0$ then it follows from (\ref{vargsl}) that it is true for any state described as a linear perturbation around it.
-To prove GSL for $\sigma_0$, more precisely, that $\sigma_0$ saturates the inequality, we apply the same reasoning that led to (\ref{bigint}), changing the integrand to $\mathbf j_\chi-\ud(\chi\cdot\mathbf B)$, so we can rewrite (\ref{bigdeltas}) dropping the variations $\delta$.
-Since the variation $\Delta S_\text{vN}$ of the entropy of the matter field is a function of state, it is the same as in any process that share the same initial and final states for the matter, including one passing through infinitely many equilibrium states with temperature $T$ varying between $\kappa_1/2\pi$ and $\kappa_2/2\pi$ in an ensamble where macrostates are distinguishable by the the expectation value of the Hamiltonian $\langle H_\chi\rangle$.
-A direct integration of $\ud S_\text{vN}=-\ud\mathbf Q^g[\chi]/T$ gives $\Delta S_\text{vN}=-\Delta S_\text{NC}$.
-Putting this equality and (\ref{vargsl}) together we have the GSL
+the last term is added to represent the amount of ``conserved energy'' leaves the matter degrees of freedom over $C_{1,2}$ to the gravitational ones over the same surface, $\ud (\langle\mathbf j_\chi^\psi\rangle+\mathbf j_\chi^g)=0$ used.
+And since the variation $\Delta S_\text{vN}$ of the entropy of the matter field is a function of state, it is the same as in any process that share the same initial and final states for the matter, including one passing through infinitely many equilibrium states with temperature $T$ varying between $\kappa_1/2\pi$ and $\kappa_2/2\pi$ in an ensemble where macrostates are distinguishable by the the expectation value of the Hamiltonian $\langle H_\chi\rangle$.
+A direct integration of eq. (\ref{2ndIngTS}) gives